-1. Informant Update Form;

-- 2. Updated copy of criminal history (CII/FBI/CCHRS/LARS/warrant checks); - 3.
-Updated copy of DMV inquiries to include driver's license, driving history and vehicle registration; - 4.
-Informant Performance Record; - 5.
-Informant Compensation Record and Receipt of Payment Form; - 6.
-Copy of Letter(s) of Consideration, if appropriate; - 7.
-New informant photograph if older than two (2) years. - 8.
-Supervisor's Annual Audit.
-This audit shall be conducted of Active Cl's who have been active for twelve (12) months or more.
-The audit includes questions that shall be asked of each active informant.
-Responses should be documented on the Audit form and maintained inside the Cl folder.
+- (a) Informant Update Form; - (b) Updated copy of criminal history (CII/FBI/ warrant checks); - (c) Updated copy of DMV inquiries to include driver's license, driving history and vehicle registration; - (d) Informant Performance Record; - (e) Informant Compensation Record and Receipt of Payment Form; - (f) Copy of Letter(s) of Consideration, if appropriate; - (g) New Informant photograph if older than two (2) years. - (h) New Informant Admonishment form (For informants active over 12-months) - (i) Supervisor's Annual Audit.
+This audit shall be conducted yearly on active Informants.
+The audit includes questions that shall be asked of each active Informant.
+Responses should be documented on the Audit form and maintained inside the Informant file. - (j) Updated jail management system documents (For Jail Informants)